PR Publicity - Page 2

 The who section should be filled out with the name of your company (or organization).

-The what section provides information about why you are releasing this press release.
+The What section provides information about why you are releasing this press release.
 This might include any new products or services being released by your business or if there is an event happening that has generated interest from the media.

-The where section will help journalists know where they can find more information about your company and/or event taking place.
+The Where section will help journalists know where they can find more information about your company and/or event taking place.
 It’s also important to let them know how much time they have left before it ends so they can plan accordingly for coverage on their end as well!

 Each one of these elements will make sure journalists get everything they need from a single source rather than having to hunt down multiple sources across different platforms or locations – which saves both time AND money!